alercebroker/alerce_client/docs/source/tutorials/multisurvey_api.rst

 Querying a known list of objects
 ================================

-You can pass `multisurvey_query_objects` a list of object ids to retrieve information of only those objects.
+You can pass :func:`~alerce.core.Alerce.query_objects` a list of object ids to retrieve information of only those objects.
 You can even apply filters over that list if you wanted to.
 Remember to specify the survey parameter.

 .. code-block:: python